vjjd/cvarlist/README.md

 Full list of console commands.

-You can create new cvarlist file.
+You can create a new cvarlist file.
 Just type in Dota 2 Reborn console:

 ```